cs481-ekh/f22-fires-wild/docker/django/README.md

-This directory reserved for Django Docker files
+This directory contains Docker files for Django